MeiAnd/BeCode_Exercises/Windows/README.md

 	brew tap minacle/chntpw
 	brew install minacle/chntpw/chntpw

+chntpw is a software utility for resetting or blanking local passwords used by Windows NT operating systems on Linux.
+It does this by editing the SAM database where Windows stores password hashes.

-### Networking does not work
+### Networking

-Make sure you installed the SPICE guest tools, which includes the network drivers.
+Need to install the SPICE guest tools, which includes the network drivers.

 ![](windows.png)